Skip to main content

 About Matthew F. Grady, MD, FAAP, CAQSM

-Matthew Grady, MD, FAAP, CAQSM, is a pediatric sports medicine specialist in the Division of Orthopedic Surgery at Children's Hospital of Philadelphia (CHOP).
+Matthew Grady, MD, FAAP, CAQSM, is a pediatric sports medicine specialist in the Orthopedic Center at Children's Hospital of Philadelphia (CHOP).

 Dr. Grady is a board-certified pediatrician with a Certificate of Added Qualification (CAQ) in primary care sports medicine.
-He is also a clinical assistant professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania, where he is Director of the Primary Care Sports Medicine Fellowship program, and is responsible for training CHOP Emergency Department fellows, pediatric residents and medical students.
+He is a professor of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania and Director of Academic Sports Medicine in the Department of Pediatrics at CHOP.
+He serves at the Program Director of the Primary Care Sports Medicine Fellowship program, and is responsible for training CHOP Emergency Department fellows, pediatric residents and medical students in sports medicine.

 Dr. Grady is very active nationally in sports medicine education and policy, with specific expertise and interest in pediatric concussion.
-He serves on the American Medical Society for Sports Medicine educational committee, and is a member of the American Academy of Pediatrics (AAP) Council on Sports Medicine and Fitness, and served as AAP representative on the development of the National Physical Activity Plan.
+He serves on the American Medical Society for Sports Medicine educational committee, is a member of the American Academy of Pediatrics (AAP) Council on Sports Medicine and Fitness and has served as AAP representative on the development of the National Physical Activity Plan.
+He recently has been a co-author on national statements from the Academy of Pediatrics on Concussion Management and Vision and Concussion evaluations.

 Dr. Grady also reviews articles for several journals including the American Journal of Sports Medicine and Pediatric Emergency Care.
 He lectures extensively on a variety of sports injuries, how to evaluate if athletes are ready to participate, and how to prevent injuries.

-Locally, he serves as the concussion consultant for several area high schools and has teamed with county and state officials to develop “return to school” guidelines for students following concussion injuries.
+Locally, he serves as the concussion consultant and team doctor for several area high schools and has teamed with county and state officials to develop “return to school” guidelines for students following concussion injuries.

 Dr. Grady earned his MD from Jefferson Medical College, Philadelphia, PA, and interned at Johns Hopkins Hospital, Baltimore, MD.
 He completed his medical residency at The Children's Hospital of Philadelphia, Philadelphia, PA, and a fellowship in Primary Care Sports Medicine at the University of Maryland, Baltimore, MD.

-In addition to his professional interests, he is very involved in youth sports at the community level.
-He serves on a local community youth sports board and is also a youth sports coach, holding an E class soccer license.
+In addition to his professional interests, he has been very involved in youth sports at the community level.
+He served on a local community youth sports board and as a youth sports coach in baseball, basketball and soccer, holding an E class soccer license.

 Titles

-Assistant Professor of Clinical Pediatrics, Perelman School of Medicine at the University of Pennsylvania
+Professor of Clinical Pediatrics, Perelman School of Medicine, University of Pennsylvania

 Certifications